a-shahrabi/ClimateLens/README.md

 ClimateLens is an open-source research project dedicated to understanding and addressing climate anxiety among young people.
 Our goal is to identify how climate anxiety manifests in youth and to develop a reproducible, reusable, and interpretable detection model for early intervention.
 By analyzing language patterns and expressions linked to climate anxiety, the project uncovers common themes and concerns, offering insights into how youth experience and cope with this growing issue.

+- [🌐 Launch Webapp](https://huggingface.co/spaces/crc-sprout/ClimateLens)
+- [📖 Learn More](https://crc.place/climatelens/)

 ## Problem Statement

-Climate change is not only a global environmental challenge but also a significant source of anxiety.
+Climate change is a significant source of anxiety.
 Despite its increasing prevalence, there is limited understanding of how climate anxiety manifests and few tools exist for early detection and intervention.
 Without timely support, these anxieties can escalate, worsening mental health outcomes and reducing overall well-being.

-We hypothesize that:

-+ By uncovering common themes, concerns, and expressions related to climate anxiety,
-+ And by developing a robust NLP-based or LLM-based model to accurately identify instances of climate anxiety,

-We can provide recommendations for effective interventions and support mechanisms.
-Ultimately, this will improve mental health outcomes and well-being for youth affected by climate anxiety.
+We hypothesize that by analyzing language for recurring themes and expressions, and developing an NLP/LLM-based model to detect climate anxiety, we can deliver actionable insights that guide timely interventions.

-The successful execution of this project will:
+This project will:
-+ Provide invaluable insights into how climate anxiety manifests.
++ Reveal how climate anxiety manifests in youth language.
-+ Enable the development of a practical detection and intervention tool.
++ Develop a practical, reusable detection tool.
-+ Ensure scalability and accessibility by leveraging open-source datasets.
++ Ensure scalability and openness through public datasets.
-+ Offer an interactive tool for model implementation and insight visualization.
++ Provide an interactive platform for applying and visualizing results.

-- [🌐 Launch Webapp](https://huggingface.co/spaces/crc-sprout/ClimateLens)
-- [📖 Learn More](https://crc.place/climatelens/)
+## Impact
+By enabling early detection, ClimateLens empowers support networks and mental health professionals to act proactively.
+Our ultimate goals are to:
++ Strengthen youth resilience.
++ Foster a sense of agency.
++ Transform climate-related fears into constructive engagement.

 ## ✨ Features
 - **Data Collection** – tools for gathering and cleaning social media datasets.